 Online campaigns are very popular for all types of companies, but especially for eCommerce brands as all or many of their sales take place online.
-Online campaigns are excellent for creating brand awareness, raising engagement rates, and driving sales as your audience interacts with ambassador content.
+Building a successful ambassador campaign is an excellent way to create brand awareness, raise engagement rates, and drive sales as your audience interacts with ambassador content.
 Online campaigns also help you build a library of user-generated content that you can recycle in the future.
 They can include…

 - Social media posts like

 - Collaborations with other brands and their ambassadors

 See some of these ideas in action in our article on successful online ambassador campaigns.

 Offline campaigns are phenomenal for creating in-person buzz.
 They also tend to leak into the online world so they can also achieve the same benefits as online campaigns.
 Some ideas for offline campaigns are…

 - Handing out freebies or samples in a public place such as having ambassadors give out small freebies from your brand on their college campus

 - Live, in-person games and contests like a scavenger hunt hosted by select ambassadors

 - Exclusive parties that your ambassadors can host for friends